-Helen Margetts is the Director of the OII, and Professor of Society and the Internet.
-She is a political scientist specialising in digital era governance and politics, investigating political behaviour and political institutions in the age of the internet, social media and big data.
-She has published over a hundred books, articles and major research reports in this area, including Political Turbulence: How Social Media Shape Collective Action (with Peter John, Scott Hale and Taha Yasseri, 2015); Paradoxes of Modernization (with Perri 6 and Christopher Hood, 2010); Digital Era Governance (with Patrick Dunleavy, 2006); and The Tools of Government in the Digital Age (with Christopher Hood, 2007).
+Helen Margetts is Professor of Society and the Internet and Professorial Fellow at Mansfield College.
+She is a political scientist specialising in the relationship between digital technology and government, politics and public policy.
+She is an advocate for the potential of multi-disciplinarity and computational social science for our understanding of political behaviour and development of public policy in a digital world.
+She has published over a hundred books, articles and policy reports in this area, including Political Turbulence: How Social Media Shape Collective Action (with Peter John, Scott Hale and Taha Yasseri, 2015); Paradoxes of Modernization (with Perri 6 and Christopher Hood, 2010); Digital Era Governance (with Patrick Dunleavy, 2006, 2008); and The Tools of Government in the Digital Age (with Christopher Hood, 2007).

 Since 2018, Helen has been Director of the Public Policy Programme at The Alan Turing Insitute, the UK’s national institute for data science and artificial intelligence.
 The programme works with policymakers to research and develop ways of using data science and AI to improve policymaking and service provision, foster government innovation and establish an ethical framework for the use of data science in government.
 The programme comprises over 25 research projects involving 60 researchers across 10 universities.
 As well as being programme director, Helen is theme lead for criminal justice in the AI for Science and Government programme and principal investigator on research projects 'Hate speech: measures and counter-measures', 'Social information and public opinion' and 'Political Volatility'.

 Helen sits on the Board of the Ada Lovelace Institute, the UK Government’s Digital Economy Council, and the Home Office Scientific Advisory Council (HOSAC).
 She is founding Editor-in-chief of the journal Policy and Internet.